-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can sanitize it by flowing thinned bleach through the tube to clean the line.
-Or you can get a new tube.
+Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can clean it by flowing thinned bleach through the tube to sanitize the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall